About the Site

 I have an overwhelming preference for open-source tools.
 Once in a great while, there are times when I've had an easier time getting the job done on Microsoft platforms.
 But as the Linux platform has matured, especially where fonts are involved, I have been able to migrate all work to Linux.

 The first development platform for this site was a system running Red Hat Linux version 7.2.
 In March 2005, I moved most development to a system running a successor version of Linux, Fedora Core 3.
 In June 2005 after a hardware crash, the operating system was upgraded to Fedora Core 4.
 There have been several other upgrades.
 The most recent upgrade to the original development system was Fedora 25 in 2017.
 Since then, the Fedora project has quit supporting 32-bit platforms.
 In August 2020, I migrated the development platform to a new server that can support a 64-bit operating system.
-This development system ran Fedora 32, using the Cinnamon desktop.
-It was updated to Fedora 33 in February 2021.
+That development system ran Fedora 32, using the Cinnamon desktop.
+It has been updated multiple times to reflect new versions of Fedora.
+It currently is running Fedora 40.

 Some photo editing work was done on an Apple Macintosh, with the edited photos being moved to the Linux development platform for inclusion in the pages that are written on that platform.